 - (a) General Requirements: - (1) An agricultural use building or structure shall meet the following requirements: - a.
-Shall only be allowed in A-1 or R-R zoning districts;
+Shall only be allowed in A-1 or R-R zoning districts; - b.

-1 Article 3 sets forth restrictions on certain uses, such as Short Term Vacation Rentals (STVR).

-- b.
 Shall only be used for agricultural purposes, including the storage of agricultural products, farm equipment and machinery, or as shelter for farm animals and/or livestock; and - c.
-Shall not be used for human habitation or as a residential dwelling. - (2) An agricultural use building or structure may be erected on a lot in the absence of a principal dwelling, provided that it meets the requirements of this Section 403.04.

-(b) Minimum Standards:

-- (1) Location.

-- a.
-A detached accessory agricultural building shall be located in the rear or side yard of the principal building, unless specified otherwise herein.

-- (2) Maximum lot coverage: 30% of applicable yards.

-- (3) Minimum setbacks:

-- a.
-Rear lot line: 10 feet.

-- b.
-Interior side lot line: 10 feet.

-- c.
-Other buildings: 15 feet, or as otherwise specified in applicable building codes.
+Shall not be used for human habitation or as a residential dwelling. - (2) An agricultural use building or structure may be erected on a lot in the absence of a principal dwelling, provided that it meets the requirements of this Section 403.04. - (b) Minimum Standards: - (1) Location. - a.
+A detached accessory agricultural building shall be located in the rear or side yard of the principal building, unless specified otherwise herein. - (2) Maximum lot coverage: 30% of applicable yards. - (3) Minimum setbacks: - a.
+Rear lot line: 10 feet. - b.
+Interior side lot line: 10 feet. - c.
+Other buildings: 15 feet, or as otherwise specified in applicable building codes. - (c) Exceptions: - (1) On agricultural lots located in the A-1 or R-R zoning district containing 5 acres or more, detached accessory buildings may be located in the front yard or side yard that abuts a street (e.g. corner lot), provided that: - a.

-(c) Exceptions:

-- (1) On agricultural lots located in the A-1 or R-R zoning district containing 5 acres or more, detached accessory buildings may be located in the front yard or side yard that abuts a street (e.g. corner lot), provided that: - a.
 There is not sufficient space in the rear yard of the principal building to accommodate the accessory agricultural building; - b.
-The structure is setback from the property line along the street by the minimum front principal building setback requirement; and
+The structure is setback from the property line along the street by the minimum front principal building setback requirement.